-People say arthritis is an incurable disease as if there is not relief available, but there are ways to lessen the chronic pain.
+People say arthritis is an incurable disease as if there is no arthritis treatment available, but there are ways to lessen the chronic pain.
 There are a variety of ways to treat arthritis in order to relieve joint stress.
 Treatment for arthritis revolves around relieving symptoms and improving mobility and function of your joints.
 Everyone’s body and diagnosis are different, so your treatments may vary depending on your specific circumstance depending on what is best for you.

 Herbs and Supplements